akeneo/pim-community-dev/Bundle/GridBundle/Resources/doc/reference/backend/translations.md

 OroGridBundle provides translation mechanism which can translate localized information (column and row action labels).

 DatagridManager contains translator object and translation domain and provides method _translate_ which use translator object to perform translation.
+Default translation domain is "datagrid".

 #### Configuration